dharmendranegi/AWS-Lambda-Packaging/README.md

      function's with single requirements.txt file in root with requests module
 ![](https://github.com/dharmendranegi/AWS-Lambda-Packaging/blob/master/img/function_size_req.png)

      function's with requirements.txt file in root with no module.
-But separate reuirements.txt file for required function with requests module.
+Also separate reuirements.txt file for required function with requests module.
      Here you can see difference in Code size
 ![](https://github.com/dharmendranegi/AWS-Lambda-Packaging/blob/master/img/function_size_without_req.png)